Shame and Self-Worth: Trauma and Self-Perception

 Here you’ll find gentle, psychology-informed guidance on understanding toxic shame, softening self-judgment, and beginning the slow, courageous work of self-compassion.

-When strength becomes armour, it hides exhaustion, loneliness, and shame.
-This post explores the hidden cost of always being the strong one and how to soften without losing yourself.
+When strength becomes armour, it hides exhaustion, loneliness, and the shame of never feeling allowed to need anyone.
+This post explores the hidden cost of always being the “strong one” and how to soften without losing yourself.

 When abuse makes you feel beyond repair, healing can feel impossible.
 But you are not broken, you are in the process of reclaiming yourself.
 Learn how to rebuild self-trust, heal from trauma, and rediscover your inner strength.